 - Overdose-like side effects have happened with this drug.
 These include feeling very sleepy, coma, or certain mental problems.
-Your child will be watched closely for at least 3 hours after getting this drug.
-Tell the doctor right away if your child feels anxious, confused, dizzy, nervous, very sleepy, or weak.
-Tell the doctor right away if your child passes out or has a seizure, signs of high blood pressure like very bad headache, or trouble talking or walking.
+You will be watched closely for at least 3 hours after you get this drug.
+Tell your doctor right away if you feel anxious, confused, dizzy, nervous, very sleepy, or weak.
+Tell your doctor right away if you pass out or have a seizure, signs of high blood pressure like very bad headache, or trouble talking or walking.

 - You may only get this drug from the Zyprexa® Relprevv™ Patient Care Program.

 - It is used to treat bipolar problems.

 - It is used to treat low mood (depression).

 - It may be given to you for other reasons.
 Talk with the doctor.